 The Department of Biology offers four majors.
 Students begin with enrolling in Foundations of Biology in the first year and are provisionally designated as Biology Majors.
-During the fall term of the second year, students can redeclare as a Biology major or newly declare as one of the other majors offered from the Department of Biology.
+During the fall term of the second year, students can redeclare as a Biology major or newly declare as one of the other majors offered by the Department of Biology.

 - The Major in Biology is designed to educate students in both the breadth of subject matter encompassed by the biological sciences and the rapidly advancing knowledge at the forefront of this discipline.
 Students can choose to concentrate their studies in Biochemistry, Molecular& Cellular Biology or in Ecology, Evolution & Behavior.

 - The Major in Environmental Biology is designed to provide students with a foundation in population, whole organism, evolutionary and environmental biology as well as in chemistry and mathematics.